 Walt, you are so lucky to have so many people here to celebrate your life and legacy.
 Your loving family is a testament to your loving life.
 Your wife Bonnie D. Waggoner, son Sam (Gabi) Waggoner, daughter Skye (Sam Lett) Waggoner, your grandchildren Sally Waggoner, Ohna Lett and Gustin Lett.
 Your sister Sherla (Chuck) Brockway, your best friend and brother-in-law Monte (Jane) Craypo, nieces and nephews Crystal (Chris) Harrison, Heather (Levi) Dunton, Mark (Marianne) Craypo, Amy (Mark) Tiemeyer, and a multitude of great nieces and nephews.
 Your countless students, athletes, colleagues, friends, ski buddies, partners in crime, extended family members, custodians, secretaries, random bank teller and all the grocery clerks who ever smiled with you.
 We are all finding joy in the sadness, love in the loss, smiles through the tears and laughter amongst the companionship.
 We raise our glasses to Walter LeRoy Waggoner and celebrate your life.
 We’ll join you when it’s our turn to crossover to the other side.
 Until then… We love you more!

-To plant a tree in memory of Walter LeRoy Waggoner, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Walter LeRoy Waggoner, please visit our floral store.